screwdriver-cd/meta-cli/README.md

    meta get [command options] [arguments...]

 OPTIONS:
-   --external value, -e value  External pipeline meta (default: "meta") --json-value, -j            Treat value as json
+   --external value, -e value        MetaFile pipeline meta (default: "meta") --skip-fetch, -F                  Used with --external to skip fetching from lastSuccessfulMeta when not triggered by external job
+   --json-value, -j                  Treat value as json --sd-token value, -t value        Set the SD_TOKEN to use in SD API calls [$SD_TOKEN] --sd-api-url value, -u value      Set the SD_API_URL to use in SD API calls (default: "https://api.screwdriver.cd/v4/") [$SD_API_URL]
+   --sd-pipeline-id value, -p value  Set the SD_PIPELINE_ID of the job for fetching last successful meta (default: 0) [$SD_PIPELINE_ID]

 ---
 NAME: